Direct cost reduction (¼ of the machines)

 In this case study, Toggle’s CTO, Armenak, summarises the migration experience and goes through the improvements they saw.

-We utilized many databases, including Mongo, Cassandra, and TimescaleDB.
-After much testing, we settled on InfluxDB, as it had the best performance.
-That said, as we were growing, performance started to degrade and it became expensive to run.
-After a short time, we had a small cluster of 4 x m4.2xlarge machines, and memory on all 4 was often at least 80%, hitting 100% a few times per week.
-Modeling out our future infrastructure spend based on this baseline, we knew InfluxDB wasn’t a viable option as we scaled.
+Toggle utilized many databases, including Mongo, Cassandra, and TimescaleDB.
+After much testing, they settled on InfluxDB, as it had the best performance.
+As the company was growing, performance started to degrade, and it became expensive to run.
+They had a small cluster of 4 x m4.2xlarge machines after a short time, and memory on all 4 was often at least 80%, hitting 100% a few times per week.
+Modeling out the future infrastructure spend based on this baseline, InfluxDB wasn’t a viable option as the company scaled.

-When evaluating a new solution, we knew we had to answer the following questions:
+When evaluating a new solution, Toggle knew that they had to answer the following questions:

-Of all the possible solutions evaluated, QuestDB was the only that met all of our criteria.
+Of all the possible solutions evaluated, QuestDB was the only one that met all of our criteria.

 The actual data migration was easy with a script to read from one side & ingest in the other.
-We imported over 600 million data points in a few minutes.
+Toggle imported over 600 million data points in a few minutes.

-The QuestDB team assisted us in all steps along the way.
-They were proactive in supporting our changeover, helping to debug issues as they arose and optimize our deployment as we moved things into production.
+Armenak, Toggle's CTO: The QuestDB team assisted us in all steps along the way.
+They were proactive in supporting our changeover, helping to debug issues as they arose, and optimize our deployment as we moved things into production.